zonemaster/zonemaster/docs/specifications/tests/Methods.md

 From the child zone, obtain the address records matching the [in-bailiwick] name server names found in the zone itself.
+Extract addresses even if the resolution goes through CNAME or DNAME.

 This is an internal method to be used by other methods.